sayedgkm/SalesOrderManagement/README.md

 3. ASP .NET 6 SDK

 ## Setup Steps
-1. Clone this project
+1. Clone this project.
-2. Open the project solution in the visual studio
+2. Open the project solution in the visual studio.
 3. Set connection string value in the appsettings.json file of SalesOrderManagement.Server project.
-4. Build the project
+4. Build the project.
 5. Open Package Manager Console and set SalesOrderManagement.Data as the default project.
 6. Run the following command to create database.
 With this command, database will be created and default data will be stored in tables.
 ```